 \item Most existing methods ignore human interaction with 3D scenes.
 There are strong human-scene relationship constraints that can be explored such as a human subject cannot be simultaneously present in the locations of other objects in the scene.
 The physical constraints with semantic cues can provide reliable and realistic 3D HPE.

 \item 3D HPE is employed in visual tracking and analysis.
-Existing 3D human pose and shape reconstruction from videos are not smooth and continuous.
+Existing 3D HPE from videos are not smooth and continuous.
 One reason is that the evaluation metrics such as MPJPE cannot evaluate the smoothness and the degree of realisticness.
 Appropriate frame-level evaluation metrics focusing on temporal consistency and motion smoothness should be developed.

 \item Existing well-trained networks pay less attention to resolution mismatch.
-The training data of HPE networks are usually high resolution images or videos, which may lead to inaccurate estimation when predicting human pose from low resolution input.
-The contrastive learning scheme \cite{simclr} (e.g., the original image and its low resolution version as a positive pair) might be helpful for building resolution-aware HPE networks.
+The training data of HPE networks are usually high-resolution images or videos, which may lead to inaccurate estimation when predicting human pose from low-resolution input.
+The contrastive learning scheme \cite{simclr} (e.g., the original image and its low-resolution version as a positive pair) might be helpful for building resolution-aware HPE networks.

 \item Deep neural networks in vision tasks are vulnerable to adversarial attacks.
-The imperceptible noise can significantly affect the performance of HPE.
-There are few works \cite{liu2019adversarial} \cite{Jain_2019_CVPRW_Robustness} that consider adversarial attack for HPE.
+Imperceptible noise can significantly affect the performance of HPE.
+There are few works \cite{liu2019adversarial} \cite{Jain_2019_CVPRW_Robustness} that consider adversarial attacks for HPE.
 The study of defense against adversarial attacks can improve the robustness of HPE networks and facilitate real-world pose-based applications.

 \item Human body parts may have different movement patterns and shapes due to the heterogeneity of the human body.
-A single shared network architecture may not be optimal for estimating all body parts with various degrees of freedom.
-Neural Architecture Search (NAS) \cite{elsken2019neural} can search the optimal architecture for estimating each body part \cite{Chen_2020_NAS,gong2020autopose}.
+A single shared network architecture may not be optimal for estimating all body parts with varying degrees of freedom.
+Neural Architecture Search (NAS) \cite{elsken2019neural} can search the optimal architecture for estimating each body part \cite{Chen_2020_NAS}.
 Also, NAS can be used for discovering efficient HPE network architectures to reduce the computational cost \cite{zhang2020efficientpose}.
-It is also worth exploring multi-objective NAS in HPE when multiple objectives (e.g, latency, accuracy and energy consumption) have to be met. \end{itemize}
+It is also worth exploring multi-objective NAS in HPE when multiple objectives (e.g, latency, accuracy, and energy consumption) have to be met. \end{itemize}